-The double major of Accounting and Business Administration combines hands on experience with theoretical instruction and equips students for careers in accounting or serves as the first step toward CPA certification.
+The double major program in Accounting and Business Administration combines hands on experience with theoretical instruction and equips students for careers in accounting or serves as the first step toward CPA certification.
 The program concentrates on generally accepted accounting practices and principles, federal and state tax laws as they relate to individuals and organizations, the importance of accounting controls, and the function of auditing.
 Emphasis will also be placed on understanding ethics in a world view context and the employment of ethical decision-making in organizations.
 The student will develop skills and understand the process of assessing, evaluating, and making decisions about the operational and financial management of business and organizations.

-Accounting courses must be taken in sequence and students must successfully pass BUS 312A before taking any other 300-400 level accounting courses.
+Before students enter the Accounting block, they first must complete the Business Administration major coursework.
+Students must successfully pass BUS 312A before taking any other 300-400 level accounting courses.